-What are the VAT registration requirements for foreign companies in Quebec?
+What are the VAT registration requirements for foreign companies in Quebec in 2023?

 Quebec is one of the most important regions of Canada, a place which attracts many foreign investments.
 In Quebec, local and foreign companies are required to pay 2 types of VAT.

 One is the basic GST, charged at a rate of 5%, and the second one is the Quebec Sales Tax (QST), charged at a rate of 9.975%.
 These 2 taxes are imposed to all services and products sellers and suppliers, if they qualify for the payment of the tax.

 The rule is applied to foreign entities as well.
 Please mind that the procedure for VAT in Canada is mandatory in Quebec for non-resident companies.
 For instance, foreign businesses that are considered suppliers of digital products to Quebec residents, must register for VAT.